KieferSivitz/secretChat/README.md

 	wget "https://github.com/KieferSivitz/secretChat/raw/master/setup"
 	bash setup

+	// If theree are any missing dependencies, to install them run sudo bash setup

 ### Feel free to leave any or all of the questions blank, as the certificates are generated for encryption but not authentication

 Once the setup is complete move into the folder containing the program